Microsoft/MCW-Azure-Stack/Whiteboard design session/Azure-Stack-Operate/WDS trainer guide - Azure Stack Operate.md

 **Wait for responses**.
 If you ask a question such as, "What's your experience with (fill in the blank)?" then wait.
 Do not be afraid of a little silence.
 If you leap into the silence, your participants will feel you are not serious about involving them and will become passive.
 Give participants a chance to think, and if no one answers, patiently ask again.
 You will usually get a response.

-#  Azure Stack Hub whiteboard design session student guide
+#  Azure Stack Operate whiteboard design session student guide

 ## Abstract and learning objectives